Lutheran Church of Rwanda

 The Lutheran Church of Rwanda (Itorero Ry' Abalutheri Ry' Urwanda, Église luthérienne du Rwanda) is a Lutheran denomination in Rwanda.
 It is a member of the Lutheran World Federation, which it joined in 2002.
-It is also a member of the Conseil protestant du Rwanda.
-Its president is Bishop Evalister Mugabo.
+It is also a member of the Conseil protestant du Rwanda. and the World Council of Churches.

+The Lutheran Church of Rwanda (LCR) was established in 1994; it continued the work of German missionaries.
+It was formed by Rwandan refugees returning from Tanzania after the Rwandan genocide.

+Preachers are trained through the Theological Education and Leadership Development (TELD) Bible school.

+In 2023, its president was Bishop Evalister Mugabo.